As we age, keeping a healthy diet becomes even more important for our overall health and well-being.

 - Healthy fats – enjoy small amounts of healthy fats such as olive oil, nuts, and avocados.

-It’s also important to limit your intake of foods high in saturated fats, sugar, and salt.
+When considering meal ideas for older people, it’s also important to limit your intake of foods high in saturated fats, sugar, and salt.
 Some of these include:

 - High-fat dairy products